monsieurbulb/forksintheroad/Decred_forks_in_the_road.md

 <a href="https://www.youtube.com/watch?v=bT_UmBHMYzg" target="_blank"><img src="https://github.com/monsieurbulb/forksintheroad/blob/master/lifeinaday.jpg"
 alt="Life In A Day trailer"></a>

+Contemporary ideas can evolve this idea - encouraging a wide network of people to contribute content to experiments with neural nets, such as with [Xander Steenbrugge](https://youtu.be/UlTtfejRoB8?t=73)'s work.

 This idea demonstrates how the technology stack can be the foundation for bringing great stories alive, whilst simultaneously engaging new users, reaching communities organically and differentiating in the market.

 #### Experiment 2: Hybridise the culture